bummmble/frost/packages/frost-builder/readme.md

-The Frost Builder is meant to be a hands-off, easy way to get started with Modern Web Applications.
+# Frost Builder

-> While the Builder was created with the intent on creating isomorphic, progressive web-applications, it is actually completely framework agnostic and lets you build your applications how you want by exposing ways to configure every detail of the build.
+>The Frost Builder is meant to be a hands-off, easy way to get started with Modern Web Applications.

 ## Features